-Urban Outfitters uses sweatshop-like work conditions in its garment factory.
+Urban Outfitters uses sweatshop-like work conditions in their garment factory.
 There maintain poor working conditions and low wages to benefit from a higher profit margin on their products.

 Child labor controversies involving Urban Outfitters occurred many times in the past.
 Urban Outfitters keeps wasteful practices and provides very little evidence to verify their claims about their social and environmental impact.